Dheeraj Sharma (professor)

+Career

-Dheeraj Sharma is a professor of management.
-He has been director of the Indian Institute of Management Rohtak since 2017, and is also a full professor on leave from Indian Institute of Management Ahmedabad.
+He has been director of the Indian Institute of Management Rohtak since 2017, and was a full professor on leave from Indian Institute of Management Ahmedabad.

 Sharma has advised the prisons department of Punjab, state of Gujarat and state of Delhi on marketing of goods made by prisoners and modernisation of jails, and has advised the Border Security Force and Central Reserve Police Force on stress avoidance, perception management, and effectiveness.